 Is Stevia Natural?

-While the stevia leaf, in it’s fresh or dried form, is naturally sweet, the stevia found on grocery stores shelves is a more processed version of it.
-Today, stevia is available in two specific forms; unrefined stevia extracts, leaves and powders and purified stevia extract.
+While the stevia leaf, in its fresh or dried form, is naturally sweet, the stevia found on grocery store shelves is a more processed version of it.
+Today, stevia is available in two specific forms; unrefined stevia extracts, leaves and powders, and purified stevia extract.

 How is Purified Stevia Extract made?